 - Fully-loaded experience 🥔✨: Elora Mill Hotel & Spa.
 A former 19th century mill turned luxury boutique hotel, which recently went through a 27 million dollar renovation.
 The hotel sits along the Grand River with a view of the falls spilling into the gorge below.
-The world-class spa has a sauna, steam room, an outdoor pool and hot tub and a reading room overlooking the river with floor-to-ceiling windows.
+The world-class spa has a steam room, an outdoor pool, hot tub, and a reading room overlooking the river with floor-to-ceiling windows.
 Rooms are pricy and start at $550 CAD per night.

 4. Niagara Falls

 Best for: a fun & high energy weekend

 Niagara Falls is a lively and entertaining city that could be seen as the mini Las Vegas of Canada with its casinos, neon lit strip filled with wacky attractions, American restaurants, towering hotels and impressive ferris wheel giving panoramic views.

 The real draw to Niagara however are its magnificent larger-than-life waterfalls, which are some of the biggest in the world.
 The Canadian horseshoe shaped falls is the most impressive and famous.
 You can get so close to the edge of the falls it feels like you can almost touch it.

 There are many ways to experience the falls:From the edge